solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Routing to Multiple Upstreams

-In many cases, we need to route traffic to two different versions of an application to test a new feature.
-In this step, we are going to update the Virtual Service to route traffic to two different Upstreams:
+In many cases, you need to route traffic to two different versions of an application to test a new feature.
+In this step, you are going to update the Virtual Service to route traffic to two different Upstreams:

-The first step is to create a new deployment of the demo application, this time with the version 3 of the reviews microservice:
+The first step is to create a new deployment of the **bookinfo** application, this time with the version 3 of the reviews microservice:

 ```bash
 kubectl create ns bookinfo-beta